1Password Review 2025: Is It Safe + Worth the Price?

 1Password doesn’t show a change in status while Travel Mode is enabled, which is great as it prevents the authorities from even realizing that you’ve hidden vaults.
 And 1Password’s business plan, Teams, allows the admin user to control Travel Mode on employees’ accounts — perfect for business owners who don’t want sensitive work-related documents or passwords to be accessed by authorities.

 No other password manager includes a feature like Travel Mode.
 While RoboForm offers folders and subfolders for organizing data, it isn’t quite the same as having a dedicated mode for hiding sensitive information while traveling.
-So it’s definitely worth considering 1Password if you want to keep your data private while abroad.
+So, it’s definitely worth considering 1Password if you want to keep your data private while abroad — just note that Travel Mode can only be enabled from the web dashboard (and not the app or the browser extension).

 Browser Extension — User-Friendly With Great Auto-Fill Functionality